scchess/Qualimap/doc/analysis.rst

 There are 2 types of input data that are accepted by *Multi-sample BAM QC*:

-1. By default directory with the summary statistics and plot data already produced by BAM QC analysis is expected as input data for multi-sample comparison.
+1. By default directory with the summary statistics and plot data produced by BAM QC analysis is expected as input data for multi-sample comparison.

-2. However if a special **"raw data" mode** is activated, then BAM files can be provided as input.
+2. If a special **"raw data" mode** is activated, then BAM files can be provided as input.
 In this case Qualimap will first run the :ref:`BAM QC analysis<bamqc>` on each indvidual BAM file, and then multi-sample report will be computed.

 The input samples can be added using button :guilabel:`Add`.
 For each sample one has to provide the following information: